+Implementation in the MinneTAC Agent The sales decisions made by the MinneTAC agent originate from price predictions based on microeconomic conditions, characterized for each individual market segment: economic regimes are identified and predicted.
 These economic regimes can be extreme scarcity, scarcity, a balanced situation, oversupply, and extreme oversupply.
-On game day d, the regime for good g is identified using regime probabilities; the regime having the highest probability, given the estimated normalized mean price of that day is assumed to be the current dominant regime.
-This price estimate is a smoothed normalized mid-range price, $\widetilde{\operatorname{np}}{dg}$, which is the average of the double exponentially smoothed normalized minimum and maximum price.
-To this end, prices are first of all normalized by expressing these prices in terms of their associated production costs, such that these normalized prices np{dg} range from 0 to 1.25.
+On game day d, the regime for good g is identified using regime probabilities.
+The regime having the highest probability, given the estimated normalized mean price of that day is the current dominant regime.
+This price estimate is a smoothed normalized midrange price, $\widetilde{\mathrm{np}}{dq}$, which is the average of the double exponentially smoothed normalized minimum and maximum price.
+To this end, prices are normalized by expressing these prices in terms of their associated production costs, such that these normalized prices np{dq} range from 0 to 1.25.

-A product-level price density function has been modeled on historical normalized order price data using a Gaussian Mixture Model (GMM) [34] with a sufficient number of Gaussians, reflecting a balance between prediction accuracy and computational overhead (currently in MinneTAC we are using a Gaussian Mixture Model with 25 Gaussians).
-Clustering these price distributions over time periods (using the k-means algorithm [21]) has yielded distinguishable statistical patterns: economic regimes.
-In the TAC SCM game, price information is only available up until the preceding game day.
-Hence, the MinneTAC agent approximates the mean price of day d using exponential smoothing prediction of \widetilde{np}{dq} and subsequently returns the regime probabilities for day d.
-When such an approximation is supplied to the model during a game, the individual Gaussians in the model are activated to a certain extent, thus generating an expected price distribution.
+A product-level price density function has been modeled on historical normalized order price data using a Gaussian Mixture Model (GMM) (Titterington, Smith, and Makov 1985) with a sufficient number of Gaussians (25 at the moment), reflecting a balance between prediction accuracy and computational overhead.
+Clustering these price distributions over time periods (using the k-means algorithm) has yielded distinguishable statistical patterns: economic regimes.
+In TAC SCM, price information is only available up until the preceding game day.
+Hence, the MinneTAC agent estimates the mean price of day d using exponential smoothing prediction of $\widetilde{\mathrm{np}}{dg}$ and then returns the regime probabilities for day d.
+When such an estimate is supplied to the model, the individual Gaussians in the model are activated to a certain extent, thus generating an expected price distribution.
 Subsequently normalizing all clusters' price densities enables determination of regime probabilities.
-Future regime probabilities are determined using Markov prediction and Markov correction-prediction processes (for short-term and long-term decision making, respectively) [17].
+Future regime probabilities are determined by using Markov prediction and Markov correction-prediction processes (for short-term and long-term decision making, respectively) (Ketter et al. 2008).
+When current or future regime probabilities have been determined, products are priced using acceptance probabilities of these prices, such that a sales quota is fulfilled.